-As of December 31, 2018, the Nomination and Remuneration Committee comprised three members and details of their meeting attendances were as follows:
+In 2019, the Nomination and Remuneration Committee comprised three members and details of their meeting attendances were as follows:

 Name Position Number of Attendances/ Number of Meetings (Time) 1.
-Mr. Preecha Leelasithorn Chairman of Nomination and Remuneration Committee 2/2 2.
-Mrs. Punnee Worawuthichongsathit Member of Nomination and Remuneration Committee 2/2 3.
-Mr. Kriengsak Thiennukul Member of Nomination and Remuneration Committee 2/2
+Mr. Preecha Leelasithorn Chairman of Nomination and Remuneration Committee 3/3 2.
+Mrs. Punnee Worawuthichongsathit Member of Nomination and Remuneration Committee (Resigned on November 6, 2019) 2/2 3.
+Mr. Kriengsak Thiennukul Member of Nomination and Remuneration Committee 3/3